Kev-Coding/python-learning-log/README.md

 ### ➡️ Next Week's Plan
 Next week, I will be focusing on SQL fundamentals, including basic queries, filtering data with the `WHERE` clause, and inserting new data.

+## Week 2 of [Date: Aug 25, 2025]: SQL Fundamentals

+Concepts Learned: Creating relational databases, JOINs, GROUP BY, HAVING, and using PRAGMA.

+Key Projects: Modeled a multi-table database to match a real-world PLC tag hierarchy.

+Key Takeaway: Learned to combine JOIN, WHERE, and GROUP BY to perform complex analysis, and gained a clear understanding of the differences between flat and relational data models.